Bing Ads

 Select Course

-To give breaths you must first open the airway and ensure there are no obstructions.
-The tongue is the most common obstruction.
-If you see any foreign object and it can be removed easily, remove it.
+To give effective breaths, you first need to make sure the airway is open and free of obstructions.
+The tongue is the most common reason a person’s airway becomes blocked.
+If you can clearly see an object and it can be safely removed, do so.

 breaths-img

-If the breaths you give do not go in, continue to give chest compressions following the same 30:2 ratio until the breaths go in.
-Do not interrupt compressions for more than 10 seconds.
+If the breaths don’t go in, return to chest compressions and continue the 30:2 cycle.
+Never pause compressions for more than 10 seconds.